Germán strong following Kluber, Yanks shut out Rangers again - WHIZ News

 TRAINER’S ROOM

-Rangers: LHP Joely Rodríguez has been dealing with discomfort in the area of his left collarbone, but manager Chris Woodward said the club expected the reliever to be available without restrictions Friday.
+Rangers: LHP Joely Rodríguez has been dealing with discomfort in the area of his left collarbone, but Woodward said the club expected the reliever to be available without restrictions Friday.

 UP NEXT